-After a three month break, the 2014/2015 Aviva Premiership rugby season returns on the 5 September with newly promoted London Welsh joining the premiership.
+After a three month break, the 2015/2016 Aviva Premiership rugby season returns with Harlequins v Wasps on the 16 October at Twickenham Stoop.

 For fans travelling the width and breadth of the country to see their team play against some of the top flight teams in the country, the Met Office have compiled the forecasts for each of the games throughout the season.

 Whether you are travelling to Sandy Park to see Exeter Chiefs in December, or making your way north to see the Newcastle Falcons at Kingston Park in the spring, you will be able to check whether you need your hat and scarf or your waterproofs before you set off.